mathworks/jenkins-matlab-plugin/README.md

 Use the plugin as part of the Jenkins build step to run MATLAB tests in two distinct modes:
-* Running tests automatically
+* Automatically
-* Running tests using a custom command
+* Custom command
-#### Configuring “Run tests automatically”
+#### Configuring “Automatically”
 This option finds tests using the MATLAB unit test framework and Simulink Test present and runs them.
 If the code is organized using projects, it will locate all test files in the project that have been classified as "Test".
 If the code does not leverage projects, or uses a MATLAB version prior to R2019a, the plugin will discover all tests in the current Jenkins workspace including subfolders.
 The automatic test running feature enables you to generate different types of test artifacts.
 The generated test artifacts could be used in conjunction with other Jenkins plugins as part of a post-build action to publish the test results.
 Follow the steps below to configure the Jenkins build for running MATLAB tests automatically.
-* Enter the value returned by “matlabroot” in the field named “MATLAB Root Folder”.
+* Enter the value returned by “matlabroot” in the field named “MATLAB root”.

   ![image](https://user-images.githubusercontent.com/47204011/54334487-35779900-464c-11e9-8957-e6770c4609b4.png)

-* Select the method to run tests (Run tests automatically is the default mode).
+* Select the method to run tests (Automatically is the default mode).

   ![image](https://user-images.githubusercontent.com/47204011/54334496-39a3b680-464c-11e9-8d45-8798e6316ed8.png)